 Some industries have a stronger focus on innovation than others.

 Coffee is basically a manufacturing industry.
-Despite those high-margin, hyped-up coffee brands charging you more than $60 a kilo for their products in their attempts convince you that coffee roasting is a romantic olfactory experience, it’s a manufacturing process like any other product – input costs, yields, conversion, value-add, compliance costs, distribution, overheads, etc.
+Despite those high-margin, hyped-up coffee brands charging you more than $60 a kilo for their products by attempting to convince you that coffee roasting is a romantic olfactory experience, it’s a manufacturing process like any other product – input costs, yields, conversion, value-add, compliance costs, distribution, overheads, etc.

-Yes, there are improvements at origin with farming, processing and preparation.
-Yes, there are improvements in roasting technology from logging and profile controls, but basically, the conversion process from raw (green) to roasted (brown) has defined boundaries.
+There are improvements in roasting technology from logging and profile controls, but basically, the conversion process from raw (green) to roasted (brown) has defined boundaries.
 Generally it’s been about heat re circulation systems and that in itself raises debates inside of the industry about whether taints are present in coffees that have been roasted with closed loop systems.

 What truncates a great product is compromise, or a set of compromises – either planned or unplanned.
 It’s very easy for this to occur in the dynamic variables of coffee – changed raw coffees, changed staff doing the roasting, etc..

 The last couple of percent in quality that can be extracted via the roasting technology is perhaps the hardest to achieve – if at all.
 This last couple of percent is a rare and undefined state that can’t be measured with all the telemetry devices currently available.